-We are so delighted to share with all of you about our amazing Europe travel just last week.
+We’re so delighted to share with all of you about our amazing Europe travel just last week.
 The first city we’ve been to is Vienna in Austria.
 Vienna is known to be the “City of Music” because of it’s musical heritage.
+Yes, the infamous “Sound of Music” of the Von Trapp Family is originally from this country.
 Much more to this, Vienna is just so stunning, very rich in history and full of impressive architectural designs.
 So here’s what we’ve been doing last week during our 10 hours stay in Vienna.

 05:50 – Arrived at Vienna Airport via Austrian Airlines

 06:30 – Took the suburban railway (S-bahn) to Wien Mitte Station or the City Centre.
 Ticket price is at EUR 4.40 per individual

 07:00 – Arrived at the City Centre.
 From here, we could already have a view of the tower of St. Stephen’s Church so we headed towards it and asked for directions.